Open Search

 Overview

-Behavior Management Rotation – This is a 4-month rotation where the intern works closely with the Behavior Management Committee and Human Rights Committee to review and approve/disapprove requests for restrictive interventions such as psychotropic medications and restraints.
+• Behavior Management: Interns work closely with the Behavior Management and Human Rights Committees to review and approve/disapprove interdisciplinary team proposals for restrictive interventions such as psychotropic medications and physical restraints.
+Interns are exposed to psychopharmacology and behavior management strategies.

 Special Requirements of Applicants: